-StackAdapt Destination
+StackAdapt Events and Conversions Destination

 This destination is maintained by StackAdapt.
-For any issues with the destination, please submit a ticket to StackAdapt’s support team.
+For any issues with the destination, submit a ticket to StackAdapt’s support team.

 Getting started

-Getting your StackAdapt Universal Pixel ID
+Getting your StackAdapt universal pixel ID

 1. Log in to your StackAdapt account and navigate to the Pixels page.

-2. Above the list of pixels, click Install StackAdapt Pixel.
+2. Click Install StackAdapt Pixel.

 Image showing location of link to install Pixel